nephila/django-meta/docs/views.rst

 Each of the properties on the mixin can be calculated dynamically by using the ``MetadataMixin.get_meta_PROPERTYNAME`` methods, where ``PROPERTYNAME`` is the name of the property you wish the calculate at runtime.
-Each method will receive a ``context`` keyword argument containig the request context.
+Each method will receive a ``context`` keyword argument containing the request context.

 For example, to calculate the description dynamically, you may use the mixin like so::